X64Code-Github/tasklistdemo/README.md

 	./setup.sh [env]

-The script runs `composer install`, `npm install`, `npm run build`.
+The script runs `composer install`, `npm install`, `npm run build`, `php artisan migrate:fresh`.
 If you have yet to create your .env file, this will copy the example based on the env arg sent in to .env and create an APP_KEY.
 Your app should be ready to serve.

 ### Manual App Setup